Im-Rises/particle-simulator-webgl/README.md

 install CMake here:
 <https://cmake.org/install/>

-Once you have Emscripten and CMake installed, you can build the project.
+Once you have Emscripten and CMake installed, you can build the project in two ways.

+### Method 1: Using CMake toolchain file

-Run this command in the build-emscripten directory:
+Run this command in the `emscripten-toolchain` directory:

 ```bash
 cmake -DCMAKE_TOOLCHAIN_FILE=/path/to/emsdk/upstream/emscripten/cmake/Modules/Platform/Emscripten.cmake -DCMAKE_BUILD_TYPE=Release ..